AICONSlab/MIRACL/docs/installation.md

 ```

 4. If you are reverting to a version of MIRACL >= `2.2.4`, you can build the
-image for your chosen version by running the build script with the `-s` flag:
+image for your chosen version by running the build script with the `-t` flag:

 ```
 $ ./build.sh -s